MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/make-azd-compatible.md

     ```

 1. azd uses a key named `tags` to identify the final service name.
 Add a `tags` key to the web resource.
-Replace `azd-service-name` with the name of your service.
+Replace `web` with the name of your service.

     ```json
     tags: union(tags, {